sandialabs/spack-manager/docs/snapshot_workflow.md

 ==> Warning: included configuration files should be updated manually [files=externals.yaml, include.yaml]
 ```

 Once our environment is concretized, we don't have to concretize again unless we change some configuration in the `*.yaml` files.
-Before we build and
-install our project, we can change remotes on the  So now we are
-able to install our project with the simple command:
+So now we are able to install our project with the simple command:
 ```
 [user@el1 spack-manager]$ spack install
 ==> Warning: included configuration files should be updated manually [files=externals.yaml, include.yaml]